-WWE News: Bill Goldberg, Brock Lesnar both set for ‘Raw’ tonight
+WWE News: Bill Goldberg, Brock Lesnar Both Set For ‘Raw’ Tonight

 In what should come as no surprise to WWE fans, Bill Goldberg walked into Fastlane and beat Kevin Owens in seconds to win the WWE Universal Championship.
 That match ensures that Bill Goldberg vs. Brock Lesnar at WrestleMania 33 will be for a title and not just revenge for Lesnar.
-According to Wrestling Inc, the road to that match starts tonight at Monday Night Raw in Chicago.
+According to Wrestling Inc., the road to that match starts tonight at Monday Night Raw in Chicago.

 Paul Heyman appeared on Raw Talk last night after Fastlane, and when asked about the WrestleMania match and Bill Goldberg, Heyman admitted he was scared to death.
 However, he said that his client, Brock Lesnar, was not scared at all of Goldberg.